-One of the latest ergonomic trends in the workplace is the sit-stand desk, which lets employees shift from a sedentary to a standing work style throughout the day.
-In fact, sit-stand desks are the fastest-growing employee benefit in the American workplace.
-But does your position really affect your health?
+One of the latest trends in the workplace is the standing desk.
+Employees can have a standing work style throughout the day.
+But does standing while working really affect your health?

-Studies have shown that those who sit for 8 or more hours per day increase by 125% their risk of type 2 diabetes, obesity, heart attacks, cardiovascular disease, and premature death.
+Studies have shown that those who sit for 8 or more hours per day increase their risk of type 2 diabetes, obesity, and heart attacks by 125%.
 Sitting all day can also cause shoulder and back pain.
-It causes pressure in your disks to increase, making them more apt to bulge.
+It causes pressure in your disks to increase, making them more likely to bulge.

-Standing, alone, is not the answer, however.
-Being on your feet all day can cause physical pain and discomfort, lower back, knee and foot problems, and a lack of productivity.
-Experts suggest that a combination of sitting and standing is the best practice to improve overall health and attention to work.
+Standing, alone, however, is not the answer.
+Being on your feet all day can cause physical pain and discomfort with the lower back, knee, and foot problems.
+It can even lead to a lack of productivity.
+Experts suggest a combination of sitting and standing is the best to improve health and work focus.

-Employees who use sit-stand movable desks have been found to suffer less from fatigue and lower back issues.
-In addition, research shows that those who can both sit and stand lose weight, show improved mental health, have a greater life expectancy, are more engaged in their work, and exhibit more productivity than those who only sit or stand.
+Employees who use sit-stand movable desks suffer less from fatigue and lower back issues.
+Research also shows that both sitting and standing lose weight, show improved mental health, and are more engaged in their work than those who only sit or stand.

-Keeping up a healthy lifestyle by eating nutritious food and exercising is the best way to improve your life and its expectancy.
-But small changes, such as moving position frequently during the day, can go a long way toward improving aches, pains, body weight, productivity, and the risk of serious health issues.
-Try approaching your human resources manager to see if sit-stand desks might be an option in your workplace.
-There is a wealth of research to support the benefits of making this change – for both you and your employer.
+Keeping up a healthy lifestyle by eating nutritious food and exercising is the best way to improve your health.
+But small changes like moving position during the day, improve aches, productivity, and the risk of serious health issues.
+Consider investing in a sit-stand desk.
+There’s a wealth of research to support the benefits of making this change – for both you and your employer.